What’s the Real Cost of a CT Liquor Permit? Fees, Fines, and Hidden Expenses

 • Manufacturer permits (for breweries, wineries, or distilleries) can range from a few hundred to more than a thousand dollars per year

-You’ll also need to factor in the application fee (usually $100), which is nonrefundable—even if your application is denied.
+You’ll also need to factor in the nonrefundable application fee (usually $100).

 Fines and Penalties

-Ignoring the rules can get expensive.
+Ignoring the rules gets expensive fast.
 Common violations that lead to fines include:

 • Selling to minors (e.g. fine of $1,000 and possible suspension)